bemurphy/hao/README.md

 You have a system ruby installed.
 This doesn't use anything beyond STDLIB

+You have [Heroku Toolbelt](https://toolbelt.heroku.com/) installed and in your path

 ## Conventions

 The Heroku apps are named like app-staging and app-production where app is equal to basename $PWD.